openfaas/docs/docs/openfaas-pro/introduction.md

 Event-driven programming and triggers:

 * [Trigger functions via Kafka](/openfaas-pro/kafka-events) for event-driven functions and to integrate with your existing systems
-* [Trigger functions from AWS SQS](/openfaas-pro/sqs-events) to integrate with events from AWS.
+* [Trigger functions from AWS SQS](/openfaas-pro/sqs-events) to integrate with events from AWS services via a managed queue.
+* [Trigger functions from AWS SNS](/openfaas-pro/sns-events) to integrate with events from AWS managed services via pub/sub.

 ### Workload tuning